ckeditor/ckeditor5/docs/getting-started/integrations/laravel.md

 ---
 category: self-hosted
-meta-title: Compatibility with Laravel using a ZIP archive | CKEditor 5 documentation
+meta-title: Compatibility with Laravel using a ZIP archive | CKEditor 5 Documentation
 meta-description: Integrate CKEditor 5 with Laravel using a ZIP archive.
 order: 70
 menu-title: Laravel